 In recent times, there was a glimmer of hope that attention might shift back towards the Wing Commander series.
 Their studio lobby was redecorated with Wing Commander memorabilia and Mythic's Paul Barnett helped push into Origin's past, which resulted in the release of Ultima Forever.
 Alas, the next Wing Commander game will come from a different direction.
 Our sympathies go out to all the displaced employees.
 Thank you for helping protect Origin's legacy for the past decade!

 It's hard to memorialize someone who didn't like you much.
 I felt bad about the situation and tried to contact him many times over the years, but was always ignored.
 I regret now not having done more.
 Nevertheless, Mr. Howard had a huge impact on my own life - and he helped create what we know as Wing Commander fandom today... including the friendships that I consider the most important in my life.
-I will endeavour to remember him as the kind gentleman who sent his friends candy at Christmas and who surprised me with a phone call when I was a scared boy preparing for dangerous surgery.
+I will endeavor to remember him as the kind gentleman who sent his friends candy at Christmas and who surprised me with a phone call when I was a scared boy preparing for dangerous surgery.

 I don't know how many of the #Wing-Commander crew are still around, but please leave your memories at the forum - we'll collect them in the tributes section alongside those to the developers who created our universe.
 Eag deserves that much.